chardma3/hardman-photo/README.md

 ### Automatic e-mails

 * An account is working for this project and used as a sender for all verification, reset and confirmation e-mails.
-* For example, users receive an order confirmation e-mail after a purchase, account verification e-mail after the registration, password reset e-mail after requesting a password reset, etc.
+* For example, users are meant to receive an order confirmation e-mail after a purchase, account verification e-mail after the registration, password reset e-mail after requesting a password reset, etc.

 ### Home app